What Makes Fireworks Blue?

 This combination of copper and chlorine is one of the most successful formulas for creating that stunning blue color in fireworks.

-Challenges in Creating Vivid Blue Fireworks
+Why Creating Vivid Blue Fireworks Is a Challenge

 As beautiful as blue fireworks are, they’re also one of the hardest colors to achieve.